JHU-PL-Lab/www-pl/ocaml/lecture.md

 * The bulk of the assignments only use what we covered above
 * We now will quickly cover a few more features which we will not use nearly as much
   - (Only state below will be needed in assignment 2)
-  - Note that the toy languages we study will rip off OCaml so we at least want some understanding of records, state, exceptions
+  - Note that the toy languages we study will copy OCaml to some degree so we at least want a basic understanding of OCaml's records, state, exceptions
-  - **FbR** will be our records extension, **FbS** for state, and **FbX** for eXceptions.
+  - **FbR** will be our **Fb** records extension, **FbS** for state, and **FbX** for eXceptions.

 ### Records
   - Like tuples but with labels on fields.
   - Similar to the structs of C/C++.
   - The types *must* be declared with `type`, just like OCaml variants.
-  - Also like variants can be used in pattern matches.
+  - Also like variants and tuples they can be used in pattern matches.
   - Also also record fields are **immutable** by default, so not like Python/Javascript dictionaries

 Example: a declaring record type to represent rational numbers